dotnet/designs/proposed/before_bundle_build_hook.md

 This is the case where extraction is a very observable feature and it is plausible the extraction as a feature will be carried forward in the future versions.
 I believe this is the case that causes the most inconveniences.

-The abscense of documented solutions in this are forces users to implement solutions that rely on internal implementation details.
+The abscense of documented solutions in this area forces users to implement solutions that rely on internal implementation details.
 For example: [`CollectBundleFilesToSign` target](https://github.com/dotnet/diagnostics/blob/18a8e986ddf28ee3c950b5acf00abc652d87be74/src/Tools/Directory.Build.targets).

 ## Proposal for .NET 6